Marvel's Spider-Man: Miles Morales: Plot

-In a mid-credits scene, Oscorp CEO and former New York Mayor Norman Osborn orders a reluctant Dr. Curt Connors to release his terminally ill son Harry from stasis despite his unstable condition.
+Four weeks later, Roxxon has been dealt numerous lawsuits, and Krieger has been arrested following Aaron turning himself in and testifying against Krieger.
+Peter returns home from Symkaria and praises Miles for his growth and heroism before they head off to fight crime together as the Spider-Men.
+In a mid-credits scene, Norman Osborn orders a reluctant Curt Connors to release his terminally ill son Harry Osborn from stasis despite the latter's unstable condition.
 In a post-credits scene, Miles leaves an award he won with Phin atop Trinity Church in her memory.

-Events after the main story ends with Miles being enlisted by his mother for a scavenger hunt across Manhattan to find postcards which contains voice messages by his late father, Jefferson within each USB drives.
-The last scavenger hunt ends at Harlem's outdoor basketball field, where Miles recalls his time playing a basketball game with his parents and uncle Aaron, including Phin during his middle school life.

 Development

 Marvel's Spider-Man: Miles Morales was developed by Insomniac Games and published by Sony Interactive Entertainment for the PlayStation 4 and PlayStation 5.
-Sony vice president Simon Rutter told The Telegraph that the game is "an expansion and an enhancement to the previous game".
-However, Insomniac later called the project a standalone game, stating that it is "the next adventure in the Marvel's Spider-Man universe".
+Sony vice president Simon Rutter told The Telegraph that the game is "an expansion and an enhancement to the previous game", while Insomniac later called the project a standalone game, stating that it is "the next adventure in the Marvel's Spider-Man universe".
 It is smaller in size and scope than Spider-Man, and has been compared to Uncharted: The Lost Legacy, a game which served as a standalone expansion that was smaller in size and scope than a mainline Uncharted title.

 The game features "a new story, with new set-pieces, fresh villains, and unique quests".
 For the PlayStation 5 version, the game takes advantage of the console's increased processing power, dedicated ray-tracing hardware, custom solid-state drive storage, Tempest Engine and DualSense controller to support features such as advanced haptic feedback, real-time ray tracing effects, 3D spatial audio and reduced loading times.
 The PlayStation 5 version of Marvel's Spider-Man: Miles Morales supports high dynamic range and an optional "performance mode" that allows the game to run at 4K resolution and 60 frames per second.

-On October 9, 2020, Insomniac Games announced via Twitter that the game had "gone gold", meaning that physical copies of the game were ready to be produced, with any further development being patched into the game through software updates.
+The game had "gone gold" in October 2020, meaning that physical copies of the game were ready to be produced, with any further development being patched into the game through software updates.

-After the release on Playstation 4 and Playstation 5, the studio ported the game to PC via Steam and the Epic Games Store on November 18, 2022.

 Music

 John Paesano returned to compose the musical score for Marvel's Spider-Man: Miles Morales after composing 2018's Spider-Man.
-Unlike the 2018 game's music which was more orchestral-based, Miles Morales' soundtrack mixes orchestral themes with hip hop music.
+Unlike the original game's music which was more orchestral-based, Miles Morales' soundtrack mixes orchestral themes with hip hop music.
 Three original songs were created for the soundtrack: "I'm Ready" by Jaden Smith, and "Where We Come From" and "This Is My Time" by Lecrae.